brendan-duncan/image/doc/commands.md

 ```dart
 Image? image = await cmd.getImage();
 ```
 If the command hadn't been executed yet, getImage will execute the command.
-You can als use
+You can also use
 ```dart
 Image? image = await cmd.getImageThread();
 ```